Nearly perfect Garza scores 41, No. 5 Iowa routs Southern - WHIZ News

 PROGRAM HISTORY

 Iowa’s single-game scoring record is 49 points, set by John Johnson in a 1970 game against Northwestern.
-Garza and Johnson are the only two Hawkeyes players with two 40-point games.
+Garza and Johnson are the only two Hawkeyes with two 40-point games.
+Garza scored the most points by a Hawkeye in a game at Carver-Hawkeye Arena, beating the previous record of 36 by Adam Haluska (2006) and Rob Griffin (2000).
+The arena record is 45 points by Brian Quinnett of Washington State (1986).

 NUNGE ABSENT